When to convert PDF to JPG

 JPG vs PNG — which format to use?

-- JPG — smaller file size, slight quality loss.
-Best for photos and image-heavy PDF pages
+- JPG — smaller file size, slight compression.
+Best for photo-heavy PDFs and image-rich pages where the compression is imperceptible.

 - PNG — larger file size, lossless quality.
-Best for PDFs with text, diagrams, or sharp lines
+Best for PDFs with text, diagrams, sharp lines, or any content where absolute pixel accuracy matters.

 Frequently asked questions